Training for EBC Trek

 The Base Layer

 As you navigate through high-altitude terrain, the significance of a well-considered base layer becomes paramount.
 This typically includes a shirt, undergarments, and socks.
-The base layer's role is to regulate body temperature, and choosing breathable, non-itchy fabrics can significantly enhance your comfort, ensuring a more enjoyable trekking experience.
+The base layer's role is to regulate body temperature.
+Choosing breathable, non-itchy fabrics can significantly enhance your comfort, ensuring a more enjoyable trekking experience.

 The Mid-Layer